Chris Woakes: Career

 Woakes represented Warwickshire in one match during the 2006 season, during a West Indian tour of England.
 Woakes picked up three wickets in the match.
 He has since represented Warwickshire in the Second XI Championship.

 He was a regular for the Warwickshire First XI in 2008.
 He took 42 wickets at an average of 20.57 runs per wicket over the course of the County Championship season, topping Warwickshire's bowling averages.

 On 6 April 2009, Woakes was called up to the England Lions squad.
 Woakes made his Lions debut against the West Indies, taking of 6/43 in the first innings of the match.
 During the same season he scored 131 not out against Hampshire, his maiden first-class century, batting at number nine and sharing a 222-run partnership with Jonathan Trott.

 Woakes claimed his 200th first-class wicket in Warwickshire's victory over Sussex in the County Championship in July 2011.

 In the 2017 Indian Premier League auction, Woakes was bought by Kolkata Knight Riders, going on to take 17 wickets in 13 matches, with best figures of 3/6.
 In the 2018 IPL auction, he was bought by Royal Challengers Bangalore, playing in five matches and taking eight wickets in the 2018 IPL.
 He was released by RCB ahead of the 2019 IPL auction, where he went unsold.

 In the 2020 IPL auction, he was bought by Delhi Capitals ahead of the 2020 Indian Premier League, but pulled out of the tournament.
 Chris Woakes has pulled out of IPL 2020 to keep himself fresh for England Test season.
 He was retained by Delhi for the 2021 season.
 Woakes made his Delhi Capitals debut vs CSK in match 2 of IPL 2021.

 In April 2022, he was bought by the Birmingham Phoenix for the 2022 season of The Hundred.

 International career

 Woakes made his International Twenty20 debut on 12 January 2011 against Australia in Adelaide.
 Opening the bowling, he took figures of 1/34 and later scored the winning runs.
 He featured throughout the one-day matches on the tour, and in his second One Day International took figures of 6/45.
-Woakes returned to the England set up in 2012 during an ODI series against South Africa and continued to feature in the one-day side against India and New Zealand later in the year.
+Woakes returned to the England set up in 2012 during an ODI series against South Africa and continued to feature in the one-day side against India and New Zealand in early 2013.